emilyallegretti/CSE3901-Lab3/Project2/README.md

 #### Table of Contents:
 1. Overview

-2. Installation and App Setup
+2. Installation and App Setup Instructions

+3. User Guide

-3. File and Folder Descriptions
+4. File and Folder Descriptions
 - Folder Descriptions
 - File Descriptions

-4. References/Other Notes
+5. References/Other Notes

-5. Testing

 ## 1. Overview
 This is a Ruby on Rails web application that allows registered users at Ohio State University to browse (and manipulate, as an admin user) a catalog of courses (along with their corresponding sections) offered by OSU's Computer Science and Engineering department.
 The application uses the OSU Course Catalog API available at https://classes.osu.edu/class-search/#/ to parse in CSE course data, and displays this data to the user, allowing them to search it and interact with it.